 Germany, as usual, needed a much longer time before the chronic sources of infection existing there also reached the acute stage necessary to arouse the somnolent big bourgeoisie.
 But he who goes slowly goes surely, and so among us too there finally has arisen a bourgeois literature on public health and the housing question, a watery extract of its foreign, and in particular its English, predecessors, to which it is sought fraudulently to impart a semblance of higher conception by means of fine-sounding and unctuous phrases.
-Die Wohnungszustände der arbeitenden Classen und ihre Reform, by Dr. Emil Sax, Vienna, 1869, belongs to this literature.
+The Housing Conditions of the Working Classes and Their Reform, by Dr. Emil Sax, Vienna, 1869, belongs to this literature.

-I have selected this book for a presentation of the bourgeois treatment of the housing question only because it makes the attempt to summarise as far as possible the bourgeois literature on the subject.
-And a fine literature it is which serves our author as his "sources"!
-Of the English parliamentary reports, the real main sources, only three, the very oldest,^a are mentioned by name; the whole book proves that its author has never glanced at even a single one of them.
-On the other hand, a whole series of banal bourgeois, well-meaning philistine and hypocritical philanthropic writings are enumerated: Ducpétiaux, Roberts, Hole, Huber,245 the proceedings of the English social science (or rather social bosh) congresses,^b the Zeitschrift des Vereins für das Wohl der arbeitenden Klassen in Prussia, the official Austrian report on the World Exhibition in Paris,^c the official Bonapartist reports on the same
+I have selected this book for a presentation of the bourgeois treatment of the housing question only because it makes the attempt to summarize as far as possible the bourgeois literature on the subject.
+And a fine literature it is which serves our author as his "sources!"
+Of the English parliamentary reports, the real main sources, only three, the very oldest, are mentioned by name; the whole book proves that its author has never glanced at even a single one of them.
+On the other hand, a whole series of banal bourgeois, well-meaning philistine and hypocritical philanthropic writings are enumerated: Ducpétiaux, Roberts, Hole, Huber, the proceedings of the English congresses on social science (or rather social bosh), the journal of the Association for the Welfare of the Labouring Classes in Prussia, the official Austrian report on the World Exhibition in Paris, the official Bonapartist reports on the same subject, the Illustrated London News, Über Land und Meer, and finally "a recognized authority," a man of "acute practical perception," of "convincing impressiveness of